Pellington, No. 6 Arizona women blow out Idaho 96-42

 The Wildcats went on a 16-0 run spanning the late first and early second quarters to take a 34-9 lead.
 They scored the first 12 points to the second half to conclude a 24-0 run for a 66-20 lead.

-Puejo tied a career high with four 3-pointers.
+Pueyo tied a career high with four 3-pointers.
 Pellington, a junior transfer from Oklahoma, was the Big 12 freshman of the year in 2017-18.

 BIG PICTURE